ESG Data

 Environmental Accounting Environmental Conservation Costs, Environmental Conservation & Economic Effects

-1. The Tokyo Headquarters, the Osaka Headquarters, 5 Branches (Hokkaido, Tohoku, Chubu, Chugoku & Shikoku, Kyushu).
+1. The Tokyo Headquarters, the Osaka Headquarters, 5 Branches (Hokkaido, Tohoku, Chubu, Chugoku and Shikoku, Kyushu).

 Up to FYE 2021, other branches had been included.
 Ippeki Villa Area is not included in the scope of the data FYE 2023 due to business transfer during the fiscal period.

 5. The number of companies covered includes all the consolidated subsidiaries, including those held for investment management purposes.
-However, companies expected to be sold within the next five years held for investment management purposes are not included in GHG Emission, Water Withdrawal and Wastewater Discharge, and Hazardous Waste.
-Moreover, non-manufacturing site offices with 10 or fewer employees are not included due to their quantitative insignificance.
+However, non-manufacturing site offices with 10 or fewer employees are not included in GHG Emission, Water Withdrawal and Wastewater Discharge, and Hazardous Waste due to their quantitative insignificance.

 Climate Change Performance Data